 If your child has persistent articulation difficulties despite time invested in traditional articulation therapy he or she may be an ideal candidate for the SmartPalate program.

-The Cambridge School Speech and Language Department offers free screenings to families who have concerns that their child is struggling in the areas of speech and/or language development.
-To schedule a screening contact Ellen Gonzales, MS SLP-CCC and Director of Speech & Language Pathology.
+The Cambridge School Speech and Language Department also offers free screenings to families who have concerns that their child is struggling in the areas of speech and/or language development.
+To schedule a screening email Alicia Parson, MS, CCC-SLP Director of Speech and Language Pathology.